 The Triangular Irregular Network is a method of describing variable density coverage data based on a set of triangles.
 The TIN structure is very flexible for analysis.
 Since each triangle is a locally flat surface it is straight forward to calculate the intersection of an arbitrary curve with a surface represented as a TIN.
 Attributes can be applied to each triangular face, and it is easy, but computationally intensive, to process the faces geometrically, in order to calculate contour lines.
 In a dynamic navigation system one could easily calculate the potential intersection of a ship's hull with the bottom surface represented as a TIN, and therefore easily determine a dynamic safe contour.
-The calculation of the intersection of a line and a plane.
+The calculation of the intersection of a vector with the surface of a TIN triangle is the simple calculation of the intersection of a line and a plane.
 An example TIN showing variable size TIN triangles and the TIN vertex points is shown in Figure 8-17.